 Tip: When incorporating sauerkraut into your routine, you may be less embarrassed by flatulence over time.

-You will absorb your food better with sauerkraut because it has enzymes and has lactic acid.
-Both of these help break down anti-nutrients in foods like phytic acid and oxalates.
+You will absorb your food better with sauerkraut because it has digestive enzymes and has also lactic acid.
+Both of these compounds help to break down anti-nutrients in foods like phytic acid and oxalates.

 When you absorb your food better, you will have less gas, bloating, diarrhea, constipation, indigestion, and heartburn.
 Win, win, and win!